greenerservices/greenerservices.github.io/app/principles/actions/2a-plan-for-service-sustainability-and-resilience.md

 • understand the risks of keeping parts of an existing service or process

 #### Environmental benefit:
-Including environmental impacts in the requirements ensures that there is visibility of these and they can be planned for and delivered against.
+Including environmental impacts in project requirements ensures that there is visibility of these and they can be planned for and delivered against.

 {% from "govuk/components/details/macro.njk" import govukDetails %}